Generalizations of the Eierlegende-Wollmilchsau: Geminal subvarieties of rank one

 where $g': (E ,\eta) \rightarrow (E', \eta')$ is a good map since $\pi_{abs}' \circ g$ is.
 (Note that it is immediate from the definition of ``good map" that compositions of good maps are good and that factors of good maps are good as well.)
 The map $g'$ has degree one by Lemma \ref{L:GoodInH(0^n)}.
 Therefore, $g'$ is the identity and so $g$ is a factor of $\pi_{abs}$ as desired.

 Suppose now that $\bfC$ is a subequivalence class of generic cylinders on $(X, \omega)$.
-By Lemma \ref{L:DisconnectedDegenerationMaps}, $\Col_{\bfC}(X, \omega)$ is connected since $\pi_{abs}$ is good and $\Col_{\pi_{abs}(\bfC)}\left( \pi_{abs}\left(X, \omega \right) \right)$ is connected.
+By Lemma \ref{L:DisconnectingUnderOptimalMap}, $\Col_{\bfC}(X, \omega)$ is connected since $\pi_{abs}$ is good and $\Col_{\pi_{abs}(\bfC)}\left( \pi_{abs}\left(X, \omega \right) \right)$ is connected.

 \begin{sublem} Parallel cylinders on $\Col_{\bfC}(X, \omega)$ have homologous core curves. \end{sublem} \begin{proof} Suppose in order to deduce a contradiction that this is not the case.
 Let $D_1$ and $D_2$ be two cylinders that are parallel on $\Col_{\bfC}(X, \omega)$ but whose core curves are not homologous.
-After perhaps applying the standard dilation to $\bfC$ we may assume that there are cylinders $D_1'$ and $D_2'$ on $(X, \omega)$ with disjoint core curves and so that $\Col_{\bfC}(D_i') = D_i$.
-Since $D_1$ and $D_2$ are not homologous the same holds for $D_1'$ and $D_2'$, implying that they are not parallel to each other.
+After perhaps applying the standard dilation to $\bfC$ (in order to assume that the surface is sufficiently close to the boundary), we may assume that there are cylinders $D_1'$ and $D_2'$ on $(X, \omega)$ with disjoint core curves and so that $\Col_{\bfC}(D_i') = D_i$.
+Since $D_1$ and $D_2$ are not homologous the same holds for $D_1'$ and $D_2'$ (as in the proof of Lemma \ref{L:HGeminalBoundary}), implying that $D_1'$ and $D_2'$ are not parallel to each other.

-Since the core curves of $D_1'$ and $D_2'$ are disjoint, the same holds for any two cylinders whose core curves are homologous to those of $D_1'$ and $D_2'$ respectively.
 Since $(X, \omega)$ is a torus cover, it is covered by the cylinders parallel to $D_1'$, and also by the cylinders parallel to $D_2'$.
-Since parallel cylinders are homologous, no cylinder in the $D_1'$ direction can intersect $D_2'$, which contradicts the fact that the cylinders in the $D_1'$ direction cover $(X, \omega)$. \end{proof}
+Since parallel cylinders are homologous, and since the core curves of $D_1'$ and $D_2'$ do not intersect, no cylinder parallel to $D_1'$ intersects a cylinder parallel to $D_2'$, which is a contradiction. \end{proof}

 Because of our previous arguments, the sublemma implies that the quotient by the absolute period lattice is the optimal map for $\Col_{\bfC}(X, \omega)$.

 By Lemma \ref{L:DegeneratingOptimalMap}, $\Col_{\bfC}(\pi_{abs})$ is a good map.
 Since $\Col_{\bfC}(\pi_{abs})$ is a map to a torus, it has the quotient by the absolute period lattice of $\Col_{\bfC}(X, \omega)$ as a factor.
 However, the quotient by the absolute period lattice is the optimal map and hence $\Col_{\bfC}(\pi_{abs})$ must be the optimal map as desired. \end{proof}